Resume Optimization

 10 Resume Mistakes That Get Your Resume Rejected

 Recruiters receive hundreds of resumes for a single job posting.
 Before a recruiter even sees your resume, it must pass through an Applicant Tracking System (ATS).
-Small mistakes can cause your resume to be filtered out automatically.
+Small mistakes can cause your resume to be filtered out automatically before it reaches a human reviewer.

 Avoiding common resume mistakes dramatically improves your chances of landing interviews.
-Below are the most common resume errors candidates make and how to fix them.
+In this guide, we break down the most common resume errors candidates make, why these mistakes hurt ATS rankings, and how to fix them with practical optimization strategies.

 1. Keyword Stuffing